xgirma/webpack-guide/README.md

     use ES2015 module syntax (`import` and `export`) include minifier that suports dead code removal (e.g. `uglifyjs-webpack-plugin`)

+Production

+The goals of development and production builds differ greatly.
+In development, we want strong source mapping and a localhost server with live reloading or hot module replacement.
+In production, our goals shift to a focus on minified bundles, lighter weight source maps, and optimized assets to improve load time.
+With this logical separation at hand, we typically recommend writing separate webpack configurations for each environment.

+    enable source mapping

 Source: [webpack v3.7.1 guide](https://webpack.js.org/guides/)